vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

    > **Note:** Review the selected options carefully, use **Previous** to make any changes if required, and once satisfied, click **Next** on the **Review Options** page.

-1. On the **Prerequisites Check** page, at this stage verify whether all prerequisite checks are completed successfully, if not review the listed errors and return to the required checkpoint to fix them, and once successful, click **Install**.
+1. On the **Prerequisites Check** page, at this stage, verify whether all prerequisite checks are completed successfully, if not review the listed errors and return to the required checkpoint to fix them, and once successful, click **Install**.

    ![](../media/sec-hybr-apr-ex1-g13.png)

 1. Congratulations!
-You have successfully set up Active Directory on your Windows Server, after the installation completes, the server will restart automatically, and you will temporarily lose access to the LabVM until the restart is finished.
+You have successfully set up Active Directory on your Windows Server.
+After the installation completes, the server will restart automatically, and you will temporarily lose access to the LabVM until the restart is finished.

 ## Task 2: Adding users or groups in your Domain Controller
 In this task, you will add user accounts to the domain controller in Active Directory Users and Computers.
 You will create new user accounts with specified names, usernames, and passwords.
 By adding users to the domain controller, you will ensure that they have access to resources within the domain and can authenticate against Active Directory.